Manly P. Hall: Personal life

 Hall and his followers went to extreme lengths to keep any rumors or information that could tarnish his image from being publicized, and little is known about his first marriage.
 On 28 April 1930, Hall married Fay B. deRavenne, who had been his secretary for five years.
 The marriage was not a happy one; his friends never discussed it, and Hall removed virtually all information about her from his papers following her suicide on 22 February 1941.
 Following a long friendship, on 5 December 1950, Hall married Marie Schweikert Bauer (following her divorce from George Bauer), and the marriage, though stressful, was happier than his first.
 Marie Schweikert Bauer Hall died 21 April 2005.

-In 1934, Hall founded the Philosophical Research Society (PRS) in Los Angeles, California, a nonprofit organization dedicated to the study of religion, mythology, metaphysics, and the occult.
+In 1934, Hall founded the Philosophical Research Society (PRS) in Los Angeles, California, a nonprofit organisation dedicated to the study of religion, mythology, metaphysics, and the occult.
 The PRS still maintains a research library of over 50,000 volumes, and also sells and publishes metaphysical and spiritual books, mostly those authored by Hall.
-His original alchemical collection was so vast and well-informed that even Carl G. Jung consulted it when writing his study Psychology and Alchemy (1944).
-He held centuries-old and beautifully illustrated books, such as first editions of H.P.
+He held centuries-old books, such as first editions of H.P.
 Blavatsky's The Secret Doctrine (1888), with her handwritten notes, as well as alchemical and Rosicrucian codices, and a triangular cipher manuscript attributed to the Count of St. Germain.
 After his death, some of Manly Hall's rare alchemy books were sold to keep the PRS in operation.
 "Acquisition of the Manly Palmer Hall Collection in 1995 provided the Getty Research Institute with one of the world's leading collections of alchemy, esoterica, and hermetica."

 Hall was a Knight Patron of the Masonic Research Group of San Francisco, with which he was associated for a number of years prior to his Masonic affiliations.
 On 28 June 1954, Hall was initiated as a Freemason into Jewel Lodge No. 374, San Francisco (now the United Lodge); passed 20 September 1954; and raised 22 November 1954.
 He took the Scottish Rite Degrees a year later.
 He later received his 32° in the Valley of San Francisco AASR (SJ).
 On 8 December 1973 (45 years after writing The Secret Teachings of All Ages), Hall was recognized as a 33° Mason (the second highest honor conferred by the Supreme Council of the Scottish Rite) at a ceremony held at the Philosophical Research Society (PRS).